vanillaSlice/the-mono/learning/management/README.md

 - [x] Multipliers: How the Best Leaders Make Everyone Smarter by Liz Wiseman
 - [x] The Five Dysfunctions of a Team: A Leadership Fable by Patrick Lencioni
 - [x] An Elegant Puzzle: Systems of Engineering Management by Will Larson
+- [x] Turn the Ship Around!
+A True Story of Turning Followers Into Leaders by L. David Marquet